PyTorch¶

 module load python

-source pytorchenv/bin/activate
+source pytorch_env/bin/activate

-Installing with conda¶
+Installing with Conda¶

-If you prefer to use conda environments, instructions are provided below.
+If you prefer to use Conda environments, instructions are provided below.
 However, for simplicity the examples on this page will use pip.

 Conda package availability and disk space

 Conda tends to pull in a lot of packages, consuming more space than pip virtualenvs.
-Additionally, pip tends to have a wider range of third-party packages than conda.
+Additionally, pip tends to have a wider range of third-party packages than Conda.

-module load anaconda3
+module load miniforge

-mamba create -n pytorchenv
+mamba create -n pytorch_env python=3.12

-mamba activate pytorchenv
+mamba activate pytorch_env

 Subsequent activation as part of a GPU job:

-module load anaconda3
+module load miniforge

-mamba activate pytorchenv
+mamba activate pytorch_env

 CPU-only version¶